PARALLELS AND PERIPHERIES: Fractal and Fragments

 November 11st 2020 - January 30rd 2021

 Galleria Anna Marra is pleased to present PARALLELS AND PERIPHERIES: Fractals and Fragments curated by Larry Ossei-Mensah.
-The exhibition is part of a series that investigates how visual artists cultivate their artistic practices by responding to ideas, narratives, myths, and materials.
-These responses on the part of the artists are primarily informed by their personal, cultural, and sociopolitical points of view.
-For the fourth iteration of the series, the exhibition highlights the works of six African American artists living and working in the United States.
-The exhibition features sculptures by Kim Dacres and Kennedy Yanko in addition to paintings, works on paper, and photo collages by David Shrobe, Kenturah Davis, Nate Lewis, and Basil Kincaid.
+The exhibition is the fourth iteration in a series - the first outside the United States - that investigates how visual artists cultivate their artistic practices by responding to ideas, narratives, myths, and materials, and highlights the works of six African American artists living and working in the United States: sculptures by Kim Dacres and Kennedy Yanko in addition to paintings, works on paper, and photo collages by David Shrobe, Kenturah Davis, Nate Lewis, and Basil Kincaid.

 The inaugural edition of PARALLELS AND PERIPHERIES took place in Miami Beach at Oolite Arts in the fall of 2018 and presented works by eight women artists whose dynamic practices reframe and redefine how artmaking fits into a broader global discourse impacting marginalized communities.
 The second edition was exhibited in Detroit at MOCAD in 2019.
-It focused on the roles that art, technology and science play in the creation of the work of 12 artists.
-By actively working in those modalities, the artists use their work as a platform to respond to the dramatically shifting social, cultural, and political landscape born from centuries of collective and historical traumas designed to further oppress and subjugate disenfranchised communities.
-PARALLELS AND PERIPHERIES: Migration and Mobility, the third iteration of the series, took place at VisArts in Rockville, MD during the Fall of 2019, and sought to explore how emigrant and first-generation immigrant artists are using their work to negotiate issues of migration, mobility, identity, visibility and invisibility in a time of social volatility.
+It focused on the roles that art, technology and science play in the creation of the work of artists.
+The third iteration of the series, took place at VisArts in Rockville, MD during the Fall of 2019, and sought to explore how emigrant and first-generation immigrant artists are using their work to negotiate issues of migration, mobility, identity, visibility and invisibility in a time of social volatility.